sodadata/tutorial-demo-project/README.md

 To make running your commands inside the docker container feel just like you'd be running them locally we've created a few shell bindings.

-To make them available to your current terminal session just type: `source shell_bindings.sh` and you'll be able to do `soda --help` or `soda scan` (in fact any of the soda commands) and they will be run in the docker container without added instructions to docker.
+To make them available to your current terminal session just type: `source scripts/shell_bindings.sh` and you'll be able to do `soda --help` or `soda scan` (in fact any of the soda commands) and they will be run in the docker container without added instructions to docker.

 If bindings aren't for you and you'd prefer to log into the container's bash and run your commands in there that's fine too.
 You can do the following: